earthstar-project/earthstar/README.md

 // Here the same author overwrites their previous document,
 // which is forgotten from the database. storage.set(keypair1, { format: 'es.4', path: '/wiki/Strawberry', content: 'Tasty!!' });
-storage.getContent('wiki/Strawberry'); // --> 'Tasty!!'
+storage.getContent('/wiki/Strawberry'); // --> 'Tasty!!'

-// Multiple authors can overwrite each other (also by timestamp). storage.set(keypair2, { format: 'es.4', path: '/wiki/Strawberry', content: 'Yum' });
+// Multiple authors can overwrite each other (also by timestamp).
+// Here author 2 writes to the same path. storage.set(keypair2, { format: 'es.4', path: '/wiki/Strawberry', content: 'Yum' });
 storage.getContent('wiki/Strawberry'); // --> 'Yum'

-// We keep the one most recent document from each author,
+// Within a path we keep the most-recent document from each author,
 // in case we need to do better conflict resolution later.
-// To see the old versions, use a query: storage.contents({ path: 'wiki/Strawberry', includeHistory: true });
+// To see the old versions, use a query: storage.contents({ path: '/wiki/Strawberry', includeHistory: true });
 // --> ['Yum', 'Tasty!!']  // newest first

-// Get the entire document to see all the metadata as well as the content. storage.getDocument('wiki/Strawberry');
+// Get the entire document to see all the metadata as well as the content. storage.getDocument('/wiki/Strawberry');
-/* --> {
+// --> {
-    format: 'es.4',
+//     format: 'es.4',
-    workspace: '+gardening.xxxxxxxx',
+//     workspace: '+gardening.xxxxxxxx',
-    path: 'wiki/Strawberry',
+//     path: '/wiki/Strawberry',
-    content: 'Yum',
+//     content: 'Yum',
-    author: '@aaaa.xxxxxxx',
+//     author: '@bbbb.xxxxxxx',
-    timestamp: 1503982037239,  // in microseconds: Date.now()*1000
+//     timestamp: 1596676583283000,  // time in microseconds: Date.now()*1000
-    signature: 'xxxxxxxx',
+//     signature: 'xxxxxxxx',
-} */
+// }

 // WRITE PERMISSIONS
 //
 // Paths can specify which authors are allowed to write to them.
-// Author names that occur prefixed by '~' in a path can write to that path.
+// Author names in a path prefixed by '~' can write to that path.
 //
 // Examples:
 // (in these docs, "xxx" is shorthand for a long public key)